Getting Started: Basics#

 When passing an action dictionary to a RDDLEnv, any missing key-value pairs in the dictionary will be assigned the default (or no-op) values as specified in the RDDL domain description.

-Now lets see what a complete agent-environment loop looks like in pyRDDLGym.
-The example below will run the Cartpole_Continuous_gym environment for a single episode/trial.
-The env.render() function displays a pop-up window rendering the current state to the screen:
+We now show what a complete agent-environment loop looks like in pyRDDLGym.
+The example below will run the CartPole_Continuous_gym environment for a single episode/trial, rendering the state to the screen in real time:

 import pyRDDLGym